 The chart below shows the overall bonus pay gap.
 It is important to note that this overall gap can be heavily driven by the distribution of gender within company levels and employee performance.

-The overall bonus gap on average and median has returned to levels seen prior to last year; rising back up to 45.2% on average with a median of 36.4%.
-Last year's figures appear to have been impacted by Covid and sample change due to furloughing of staff.
+The overall bonus gap on average and median is down on previous year with the average gap at 34.8% and median gap at 21.0%.

-The gap is again heavily driven by the distribution of gender throughout the career levels, with more senior grades (CL5 and Partner) driving the higher average for Male staff.
-The gap is also exacerbated by an additional 'two weeks' pay' covid bonus paid out in November 21.
+The gap is again heavily driven by the distribution of gender throughout the career levels, with more senior grades (CL5 - Consulting/Associate/Technical Director roles and Partner roles) driving the higher average for Male staff.